 (The shahada, the Muslim declaration of faith)

-Preface: Lisbon really isn’t my vibe.
-It’s an old European city - cold, dark, dreary, overcast - packed to the brim with those poorly-lit antique stores that cater exclusively to tourist.
-The places that aren’t dusty and embalmed are waaaaaay too in your face: night clubs, boutique shops, luxury brands, haute cuisine, bars overflowing with drunk teenagers, tracksuit kids puking in alleyways.
+Preface: I had a layover in Europe.
+Lisbon really isn’t my vibe.
+It’s an old city - cold, dark, dreary, overcast - packed to the brim with those poorly-lit antique stores that cater exclusively to tourists.
+The few places that aren’t dusty and embalmed are waaaaaay too in your face: night clubs, boutique shops, luxury brands, haute cuisine, bars overflowing with drunk teenagers, tracksuit kids puking in alleyways.

 Two flights later and two splendid weeks in Khartoum.
 There are pyramids here too, and endless sand, minarets.
 There’s no international banking in Sudan, so I call my bank to re-activate my debit card as the shuttle rumbles down the tarmac.
 Press 1 to be connected to a customer service representative.
 The flight from Khartoum is short and uneventful.
 There are a few people dressed in traditional pilgrimage garb.
 This reminds me of a flight from Bangladesh a few years earlier - crammed with men returning from the hajj; an old man sat next to me and glanced over as I pulled out my phone - a song by the Dwarves was playing, the album cover popped up on my screen: a naked women covered in fake blood.
 I didn’t see his facial expression but I can imagine the disgust, judgement… I think about this and then nod off for a few minutes even though it’s the afternoon.